Circular Queue In C Program

 Dequeue Operation

+The dequeue operation removes an element from the queue.
 Here are the steps for performing a dequeue operation in a circular queue:

-1. Check if the queue is empty: If the queue is empty, the dequeue operation cannot be performed.
-So, check using — size == 0 (queue is empty), display “Queue is empty”.
+1. Check if the queue is empty: If size == 0 (queue is empty), display "Queue is empty".
+Dequeue operation cannot be performed

-2. Remove an Element: When an element is removed, the front pointer is incremented (front = (front + 1) % size).
+2. Remove an Element: When an element is removed, the front pointer is incremented (front = (front + 1) % size)

-3. Handle Single Element Case: If the queue has only one element left to be deleted, both front and rear are reset to -1 to indicate the queue is empty.
+3. Handle Single Element Case: If the queue has only one element left to be deleted, both front and rear are reset to -1 to indicate the queue is empty

 DEQUEUE(queue):